LeoQK/Manual/README.md

 ## Collaboration and Coaching

 Gaming is all about community.
 So is gaming for enterprise.
-We want to collaborate with and learn from gamers and organizations to advance the application of gaming skills to enterprise.
+We collaborate with and learn from gamers and organizations to advance the application of gaming skills to enterprise.

 ### For Gamers